thegreystone/searobots/README.md

 Key points for headless testing:

 - `setSpeedMultiplier(1_000_000)` removes the real-time throttle
-- `MatchConfig.withDefaults(seed)` gives each sub 4 torpedoes, 1000 HP,
+- `MatchConfig.withDefaults(seed)` gives each sub 8 torpedoes, 1000 HP,
-  50m blast radius, 10-minute combat duration
+  50m blast radius
 - Matches are fully deterministic for a given seed (assuming controllers don't use their own RNGs)
 - Use the 3D viewer with the same seed to visually debug torpedo